0xMiden/miden-client/docs/typedoc/web-client/classes/WebClient.md

 > **submitNewTransactionWithProver**(`account_id`, `transaction_request`, `prover`): `Promise`\<[`TransactionId`](TransactionId.md)\>

-Executes a transaction specified by the request against the specified account, proves it with the provided prover, submits it to the network, and updates the local database.
+Executes a transaction specified by the request against the specified account, proves it with the user provided prover, submits it to the network, and updates the local database.

-This is useful for falling back to a different prover (e.g., local) when the default prover (e.g., remote) fails with a proving error.

 If the transaction utilizes foreign account data, there is a chance that the client doesn't have the required block header in the local database.
 In these scenarios, a sync to the chain tip is performed, and the required block header is retrieved.

 #### Parameters